 Unless you communicate in some cryptic hieroglyphic script, odds are that most characters you type are the standard alphanumeric ones available on your keyboard.
 Every now and then, however, you may find yourself in need of some less common symbols (like €, ó, á, ₩, ü, ฿) or even emojis like this ambivalent squid: ?.
 Windows comes preloaded with quite a few different ways to type special characters, symbols and emojis, though, so that won’t actually be too difficult.

-The most straightforward way to type a special character in Windows 10 is the built-in picker that officially arrived in a May 2019 update.
+The most straightforward way to type a special character in Windows is the built-in picker.
 It contains a massive selection of emojis, symbols, and kaomoji (emoji made with Japanese characters) and is much faster than Googling a symbol to copy and paste.

 Every category keeps track of your most-used characters, so if you have one that you insert frequently, just go to the far left on the bottom of the picker and select the clock symbol.

 The Character Map has a bit of an old-school aesthetic to it and doesn’t include emojis/kaomojis, but it’s more powerful than the new picker for special characters.
 It allows you to switch between multiple character sets and languages, lets you select multiple characters, and is searchable.
 It’s a little less convenient but may be worth it if you can’t find what you need in the new picker or need multiple symbols.

 - Search for “Character Map” or “charmap” in the Windows search bar.
 (Alternatively, hit Win + R, type in “charmap”, and click OK.)

 - Browse for the symbol you’re looking for.
 You can check the “Advanced view” box to get filters and search options.

 - Either click “Select” or double-click to add the character to a list of characters to copy.